Sodium Fluoride Varnish 5% offers effective caries prevention and sensitivity relief. Learn application tips, patient benefits, and safety protocols.

 To ensure your fluoride varnish performs as expected, proper storage is non-negotiable.
 Most manufacturers recommend storing the varnish at room temperature, away from direct light and extreme temperatures, which can degrade the active ingredients.
 Think of it like any other sensitive clinical material—its efficacy depends on maintaining its chemical stability.
 Before every application, make it a habit to check the expiration date on the unit-dose package.
 Using an expired product is a clinical risk, as it may not provide the expected therapeutic benefit, compromising your patient’s preventive care.
 Sourcing from a reliable provider of dental equipment and supplies helps ensure you always have fresh, effective products on hand.

-Ensuring Safe Application for Staff and Patients
+Safe Application Tips for Your Team and Patients

 Safe application begins with protecting yourself and your team.
 Always use appropriate personal protective equipment (PPE) as part of your standard infection control protocol.
 Wearing high-quality, comfortable gloves, such as those from the MacSafe line, protects you from direct contact and ensures a hygienic application process.